-The stack on 'S' models has a Bauxite grey metallic finish, but customers choosing an 'SE' spec car are able to opt for one of three different stacks.
+The centre stack on 'S' models has a Bauxite grey metallic finish, aluminium in 'Sport' or 'SE Sport' models, while SE models have a choice of either the aluminium or wood effect.
 The dark 'wood effect' panel is a sober, elegant solution, while the aluminium panel (made from genuine aluminium) has a high-tech, premium feel.
-Arguably the most interesting trim option, though, is the "Iced Aqua" finish, which echoes the transparent appearance of some upmarket computer systems.
-"Iced Aqua" looks certain to appeal to the young, and the young at heart.